-- The original presentation was designed to assist graduate students to create quality presentations - This version is a more general guide to all speakers - You may copy this and use it for any purpose, it may not be commercialized - If you do use it, please acknowledge the source as:
+- It was designed to assist graduate students to create quality presentations - You may copy this and use it for any purpose, it may not be commercialized - If you do use it, please acknowledge the source as:

 J. Paul Robinson, Ph.D.